dogtagpki/pki/docs/manuals/man5/pki_default.cfg.5.md

 ### MISCELLANEOUS PARAMETERS

-**pki_restart_configured_instance**
-Sets whether to restart the instance after configuration is complete.
-Defaults to True.

 **pki_enable_access_log**
 Located in the [Tomcat] section, this variable determines whether the instance will enable (True) or disable (False) Tomcat access logging.
 Defaults to True.